 So, do you really need a will?
 The short answer to this question is “yes.”
 In fact, everyone who owns anything – no matter how little value it may seem to have – should have a will.
 This is because a will puts you in charge of directing others on your wishes and distribution of assets upon your death.

-Without a will or other estate plan – referred to as intestacy – you have no control and your state’s rules determine who gets what after your death.
+Without a will or other estate plan – referred to as intestacy – you have no control, and your state’s rules determine who gets what after your death.
 Even if you have a trust, jointly owned property, or have named beneficiaries on your insurance, a will is an important, even as just a “backup” plan.
+That’s where our Ventura will lawyer comes in.

 So, what is a Will?